-- 3.4 Increases due to the two Local Plans to the in-combination nitrogen deposition rates would need to decrease by at least 0.48% of the critical load at the R2_90m receptor in order to be within the 1% screening threshold.
+- 3.4 As another example, emissions of nitrogen from transport will decrease in the future as the vehicle fleet becomes cleaner due to increasingly stringent emission standards and the electrification of the fleet.
+This will result in a decrease in nitrogen deposition to the raised bog year on year of 0.22 kgN/ha/year at the northern edge of the raised bog closest to the M62.
+The in-combination impact of the Warrington and Greater Manchester Local Plans is 0.07 kgN/ha/year at the northern edge of the bog.
+The increase due to the in-combination impact therefore has the effect of slowing the reduction in nitrogen deposition by 4 months compared to a situation without the plans. - 3.5 Increases due to the two Local Plans to the in-combination nitrogen deposition rates would need to decrease by at least 0.48% of the critical load at the R2_90m receptor in order to be within the 1% screening threshold.
 Increases to the in-combination ammonia concentrations would need to decrease by at least 0.22% of the critical level at R2_90m to be within the 1% screening threshold.
-The pollutant of most concern in the raised bog is nutrient nitrogen as it exceeds the screening threshold by the largest amount. - 3.5 The in-combination impacts from the two Local Plans at the R2_90m receptor (in the centre of the northern edge of the bog) were calculated to be 1.2% of the lower critical load for nitrogen deposition and so deposition rates would need to decrease by at least 0.2% at this location to be within the screening threshold.
-Ammonia concentrations were within the 1% screening threshold with 0.99% and acid deposition rates were also within the 1% threshold with 0.76% of the lower critical load. - 3.6 The raised bog on the western side of the SAC is located further than 90m back from the M62, at approximately 130m from the motorway.
-The in-combination impact for nitrogen deposition may marginally exceed the 1% screening threshold at this location. - 3.7 The in-combination impact of Warrington and Greater Manchester Local Plans have been estimated and are shown in Figure 2.
+The pollutant of most concern in the raised bog is nutrient nitrogen as it exceeds the screening threshold by the largest amount. - 3.6 The in-combination impacts from the two Local Plans at the R2_90m receptor (in the centre of the northern edge of the bog) were calculated to be 1.2% of the lower critical load for nitrogen deposition and so deposition rates would need to decrease by at least 0.2% at this location to be within the screening threshold.
+Ammonia concentrations were within the 1% screening threshold with 0.99% and acid deposition rates were also within the 1% threshold with 0.76% of the lower critical load. - 3.7 The raised bog on the western side of the SAC is located further than 90m back from the M62, at approximately 130m from the motorway.
+The in-combination impact for nitrogen deposition may marginally exceed the 1% screening threshold at this location. - 3.8 The in-combination impact of Warrington and Greater Manchester Local Plans have been estimated and are shown in Figure 2.
 Approximately 10% of the area of the raised bog exceeds 1% of the lower nitrogen deposition critical load (5 kgN/ha/year) when the two plans are considered together.
-It should be noted that an increase of more than 1% does not necessarily indicate that a significant effect will occur, it simply means that the change in concentration or deposition requires further consideration. - 3.8 The worst case in-combination impacts are pessimistic as it assumes that both Local Plans are fully built out and it does not take account of vehicle emission reductions beyond 2035.
-Section 5 of this report considers the effectiveness of various additional mitigation measures in addressing the contribution of the Warrington Local Plan.
-This is because if the contribution of Warrington Local Plan were entirely addressed or offset it would reduce the 'in combination' contribution from both Local Plans to below 1% of the critical level/load since the contribution of Greater Manchester Local Plan alone is below 1% of the critical level/load as per Table 4.
+It should be noted that an increase of more than 1% does not necessarily indicate that a significant effect will occur, it simply means that the change in concentration or deposition requires further consideration. - 3.9 The worst case in-combination impacts are pessimistic as it assumes that both Local Plans are fully built out and it does not take account of vehicle emission reductions beyond 2035. - 3.10 Section 6 of this report considers the effectiveness of various additional mitigation measures in addressing the contribution of the Warrington Local Plan.
+This is because if the contribution of Warrington Local Plan were entirely addressed or offset it would reduce the 'in combination' contribution from both Local Plans to below 1% of the critical level/load since the contribution of Greater Manchester Local Plan alone is below 1% of the critical level/load as per Table 6.